 2. Leonardo, the 77-Million-Year-Old Brachylophosaurus

 Leonardo, also known as specimen JRF 115H, is a fully articulated and partially mummified skeleton of an adolescent Brachylophosaurus.
 It was discovered in 2000 in Malta, Montana but was not excavated until 2001.
-The animal was about 7 meters (23 feet) long, possibly weighing 2 tons (4,000 pounds) at the time of its death.
+The animal was about seven meters (23 feet) long, possibly weighing two tons (4,000 pounds) at the time of its death.

 This specimen is one of the most impressive dinosaurs ever discovered, and it was even featured in the Guinness Book of World Records.
 Fossilized soft tissue covers around 90 percent of Leonardo's body.
 The remarkable animal still possesses skin, scales, muscle tissue, nail material, foot pads, and a beak.